charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 ## Turn it in

-Commit, push.
+First commit and push.
+Then tag and push.
+With the commit and the tag, create a message that includes the assignment name.
 When you turn in the assignment, designate the directory in your repo where you did your work.

 [gmm]: https://facebook.github.io/jest/docs/jest-object.html#jestgenmockfrommodulemodulename